dataBASED-eecs/dataBased/part_3/Team19_Part3.md

 	- A library user who can check out materials and participate in community events.
 - Librarian / Library Staff
 	- A staff member who is responsible for maintaining the library's collection, processing checkouts/returns, and managing late fees.
 - Community Event
 	- A scheduled gathering or program held at the library that members can register for and attend.

+NOTE: Other definitions for entities and relationships are defined at the intial mention.

 ## Entity/Relationship Information
 ### Standalone Entities